kchu100/Cpp/README.md

   Storage class resemble life or the scope of symbols including variables and functions.
   Examples: mutable, auto, static, extern, register

+  There are 3 types of constructors:
+  ***Default:***
+  1. No parameters.
+  2. Created even if not provided.
+  ***Paramterized:***
+  1. Can have X amout of parameters.
+  2. Used to initialize an object.
+  3. Used to overload constructors.
+  ***Copy:***
+  1. Creates an object by initializing it with an object of the same class
+  2. Initialize one object from another of the same type.
+  3. Copy an object to pass it as an argumet to a function.
+  4. If it is not defined in a class, the compiler will make one.

+***Destructors:***
+  1. Is an instance member fuction which is invoked automatically whenever an object is going to be destroyed.
+  2. This will always be the very last function to be called before an object is destroyed.
+  3. It uses "delete" to free memory space.
+  4. No arguments.

 ***'this' pointer:***
   Is a constant pointer that holds the memory address of the current object.
 It passes as a hidden argument to all the nonstatic member function calls.
 It is available as a local variable within the body of all nonstatic functions.

   ***Virtual Functions:***
   A member function which is declared within a base class and is re-defined (overridden) by a derived class.

+  ***Friend Class and Functions:***
+  &emsp; **Friend Class:**
+  &emsp;&emsp; Can access private and protected members of other class.
+  &emsp;&emsp; Example:
+  &emsp;&emsp;&emsp; class Node {
+  &emsp;&emsp;&emsp;&emsp; private:
+  &emsp;&emsp;&emsp;&emsp;&emsp; int key; Node* next;
+  &emsp;&emsp;&emsp;&emsp;&emsp; //class LinkedList can access private members of Node
+  &emsp;&emsp;&emsp;&emsp;&emsp; friend class LinkedList;

+  &emsp; **Friend Function:**
+  &emsp;&emsp; Can be given a special grant to access private and protected members.
+  &emsp;&emsp; Can be a member of another class or a global function.
+  &emsp;&emsp; Example:
+  &emsp;&emsp;&emsp; class Node {
+  &emsp;&emsp;&emsp;&emsp; private:
+  &emsp;&emsp;&emsp;&emsp;&emsp; int key; Node* next;
+  &emsp;&emsp;&emsp;&emsp;&emsp; //only search function of LinkedList can access private members
+  &emsp;&emsp;&emsp;&emsp;&emsp; friend int LinkedList::search();

+  **Key points**
+  1. Friends should only be used for limited purposes as using too many defeats the purpose of encapsulation.
+  2. Frindship is not mutual.
+If clas A is a friend of B, then B doesn't automatically become a friend of A.
+  3. Friendship is not inherited.

 ***Access Specifiers:***
   Public: members can be accessed throughout the entire program